Clicky

 The church is now a famous tourist spot for tourists visiting Kerala.
 The church is covered along with other sites under the Muziris project like Palliyam Palace, Jewish Synagogue and Kottapuram Fort.
 The famous Athirapally falls, Cherai Beach and Azhikode beach are some important tourist places nearby.

-If you know of a must-visit Asian church that is not on this list, email me at abby@abbyshearth.com with a pic of it along with a brief history, and we might just add it in.
+If you know of a must-visit South Asian church or South-east Asian cathedral or chapel that is not on this list, email me at abby@abbyshearth.com with a pic of it along with a brief history, and we might just add it in.

 Other Posts to Read

-2 thoughts on “Famous Chapels and Churches in Asia”
+2 thoughts on “Famous Chapels and Churches in South and South Eastern Asia”

 Leave a Comment